aemooooon/Project-Portfolio/_posts/2019-08-08-meeting-chinese-scholarship-group.md

 color: brown
 ---

-Today is a special day which is the autumn begins(立秋) in the traditional Chinese lunar calendar, also luch number with day and month. :)
+Today is a special day which is the autumn begins(立秋) in the traditional Chinese lunar calendar, also luck number with day and month. :)

 The React-Native development environment has exhausted my two weeks of patience.
 Various errors appeared on the both of my own computer and project room one.
 But today is a good day, because I don't know somehow Adon suddenly told us that the Chinese Scholarship GROUP will visit our project class at 2 pm after our project meeting.